fjruizruano/whatGene/README.md

 $ bam_var_join.py FastaReference ListOfBams
 ```

 We create a file "sel.txt" with selected positions.
-We can addiontally apply additional filters.
+We can additionally apply additional filters.
 The "sel.txt" files looks like this:

 ```
 seq1    3